armincms/many-to-many/README.md

   }

 ```

+## Searching
+To search relation value instead of select it; you can use the `searchable` method on the field.

 ## Pivots
 For customizing the pivot columns when attaching a resource you can use the `pivots` method of the field. then define your custom pivot fields with the `fields` method. now, when attaching a resource; a Modal that contains the pivot fields will be displayed to you.